dart-studio

 phi3:mini2.2 GB3.0s14s4

-Numbers move by 20–40% depending on how loaded the server is at the moment.
-If your VPS is sharing CPU with a database under load, expect the high end.
+Numbers drift by 20–40% depending on server load.
+If the VPS is sharing CPU with a database under pressure, expect the high end.

 What actually matters

-3. Pulling from client data.
-If the bot is reading your CRM, the infra gets more careful.
+3. RAG over client data.
+Once the bot is reading a CRM, security and retrieval architecture get more careful.

 Next step